Nageswar-Sahoo/EVA-8/assignment-3/README.md

     3 - Inference:

+             1 - Adding Global Average Pooling reduces model parameters i.e interns reduced model capacity , hence a reduction in performance is expected.
+             Then we have decided to further increase the model capacity .

-             1 - We could see batch-norm help us in enhancing the model efficiency 2 - We could see dropout helps us in reducing overfitting .
+             2 - We could see dropout helps us in reducing overfitting .
                  We could see the model perform slightly better on test data .

-             3 - If we push this model further there is a high chance we can achieve the target of 99.4 4 - We are also not using GAP, but depending on a BIG sized kernel at the last layer we will fix this in next step .
+             3 - If we push this model further there is a high chance we can achieve the target of 99.4 4 - last training logs
-    4 - last training logs

     EPOCH: 9